 The Rainier Valley Corps Emerging Leaders of Color Fellowship Program

-Fellows will work in the offices of a Rainier Valley Community Based Organization.
+Fellows will work in the offices of a grassroots organization.
 Each Fellow, depending on their host organization, may focus on the following area(s):

 Additionally, Fellows will participate in RVC’s professional development activities.
 Fellows will help prepare, facilitate, and actively engage in: